slepc/slepc/src/binding/slepc4py/docs/source/index.rst

 .. topic:: Abstract

-   This document describes slepc4py_, a Python_ port to the SLEPc_ libraries.
+   This document describes slepc4py_, a Python_ wrapper to the SLEPc_ libraries.

    SLEPc_ is a software package for the parallel solution of large-scale eigenvalue problems.
 It can be used for computing eigenvalues and eigenvectors of large, sparse matrices, or matrix pairs, and also for computing singular values and vectors of a rectangular matrix.
+It also provides more advanced functionality such as solvers for nonlinear eigenvalue problems (either polynomial or general) and matrix functions.

    SLEPc_ relies on PETSc_ for basic functionality such as the representation of matrices and vectors, and the solution of linear